-When it comes to starting a Thai Massage practitioning career, there’s probably no “way to do it.”
-There are many options.
-However, I can tell you a few things about the situation and circumstances in Europe.
+When it comes to starting a Thai Massage therapist career there are quite some options.
+I can tell you a few things about the situation and circumstances in Europe.

 To begin with — it’s not easy.
-Don’t think you take some Thai Massage courses, go to a Thai Massage salon or Spa and—find a job.
-You won’t.
+Don’t think you take some Thai Massage courses, go to a Thai Massage salon, parlor or Thai spa and find a job.
+Usually that won’t work.
 And there are several reasons why.

-I reckon that the most important reason, is the fact that European customers basically expect Thai people doing Thai Massage in a Thai Massage salon.
-As a result, the typical Thai Massage salon, parlor, or Spa in Europe hires only Thai employees.
+I think that the most important reason is the fact that European customers basically expect Thai people doing Thai Massage in a Thai Massage salon.
+As a result, the typical Thai Massage salon, parlor, or spa in Europe hires only Thai employees.
 Thai Thai Masseurs.
 Final.
 Full stop.

 To start working as an independent practitioner you will perhaps need to work even harder on building a personal network.
 Basically you will give sessions at the clients’ home, at your home, or at places that offer space rental and maybe other practical facilities.